jahudka/dicc/docs/03-services-and-dependencies.md

   }
 }

-// AggregatedLogger will get all defined Logger implemenations;
+// AggregatedLogger will get all the services with the Logger alias;
-// note that it mustn't be given the Logger alias itself, as that would make
+// note that it mustn't be given the Logger alias itself, as that would
-// the container attempt to inject it into itself, which would fail: export class AggregatedLogger {
+// make the container attempt to inject it into itself, which would fail: export class AggregatedLogger {
   constructor(private readonly loggers: Logger[]) {}